‘I’m becoming the street’ – Frank O’Hara

 A large part of how I became so fascinated by cities – namely London – was by walking through them; exploring by foot the possibilities and complexities that such a place could offer.
 Walking is, for me, associated with a feeling of freedom and discovery.
 The best way to experience cities is to move through them: bringing yourself to the street and in contact with an immense variety of other lives and places helps you to feel a part of the world and to understand it.
 Walking is a both a confrontational and comforting way to form a relationship with the city.

 I strongly believe in the power of participation in public life.
-To think of those that exist solely indoors, in cars, in shops, is very difficult.
 I don’t believe you can get the most from a city by observing it through a car window.
 Walking – being connected to the urban fabric – is increasingly important in an age where vehicles intensify human disconnection from space.
 As Brendan Crain writes, ‘it is within our power to create a better city simply by being present’.
 Streets come to life when we walk on them.

 Part of the freedom I associate with urban walking is the freedom to determine your own route, your own pace, to be accountable only to yourself.
 The appeal of this lies in the fact that such freedoms are limited in our urban lives – of work, pressures, expectation, commitment.
 Moving through the streets, as part of the streets, can empower and liberate.